Sparrrgh/Qemu-CGI-fuzzer/README.md

 This fuzzer originally used a **custom version** of LibAFL 0.8.2 which I added support for the MIPS architecture (at the time I used cargo 1.68.0-nightly).
 I ported it to work with version 0.14.1 of LibAFL with **minimal** testing (reads, it might break).

-Its development and triage of a vulnerability found using it (for which I'm still waiting for CVE-id) is described in [this blog post](https://blog.sparrrgh.me/fuzzing/embedded/2025/01/26/fuzzing-embedded-systems-2.html).
+Its development and triage of a vulnerability found using it (CVE-2024-57440) is described in [this blog post](https://blog.sparrrgh.me/fuzzing/embedded/2025/01/26/fuzzing-embedded-systems-2.html).

 ## To build
 `cargo make --makefile makefile.toml build`